RedisLabs/redislabs-docs/content/rv/api/how-to/metrics-and-performance-data.md

 categories: ["RC Pro"]
 ---

-The Metrics query API operation `GET /subscriptions/{subscription-id}/databases/{subscription-id}/metrics?metricSpan={metric-span}`.
+The Metrics query API operation:

+`GET /subscriptions/{subscription-id}/databases/{database-id}/metrics?metricSpan={metric-span}`.

 The query accepts 3 parameters:

-* `SUBSCRIPTION_ID` - Required.
+* `subscription-id` - Required.
 The subscription identifier of the database who's metric data will be queried
-* `DATABASE_ID` - Required.
+* `database-id` - Required.
 The database identifier of a database belonging to the subscription identifier specified in the previous parameter.
-* `METRIC_SPAN` - Optional.
+* `metric-span` - Optional.
 Defines the requested time span to be covered by the query.
 Default value is `1hour`.
-For a list of supported values see "[Metric spans and intervals]({{< relref  "/rv/api/concepts#metric-spans-and-intervals" >}})"
+For a list of supported values see "[Metric spans and intervals]({{< relref  "/rv/api/concepts/metrics#metric-spans-and-intervals" >}})"

 {{% note %}}